-Tim Bartlett’s music seems to have been composed in the spirit of 19th century carnivals.
-There’s not much of it, it’s repetitive and reminds me of those mobile organs that play themselves once the gypsy who wheeled them to the fun fair has wound them up.
+Tim Bartlett’s music seems to have been composed in the spirit of 19th-century carnivals.
+There’s not much of it, it’s repetitive and reminds me of those mobile organs that play themselves once the gipsy who wheeled them to the funfair has wound them up.

-Sound effects are a bit more lively and memorable, particularly the short samples of high-pitched (chipmonked) digitised speech.
+Sound effects are a bit more lively and memorable, particularly the short samples of high-pitched (chipmunked) digitised speech.
 Oh yeah!
 Yippee! etc.